Grants Specialist, Mid Level

--Assist in managing the receipt and distribution of Notifications of Funding Opportunities (NFOs),
+-Manage the receipt, duplication and distribution of Notifications of Funding Opportunities

-i.e., Annual Program Statement (APS) and Request for Application (RFA) materials, to include but
+(NFOs), i.e., Annual Program Statement (APS) and Request for Application (RFA) materials, to

 -Conduct risk assessment of applicants to determine awardee eligibility;

--Conduct cost analysis to determine reasonableness, allowability and allocability of proposed
+-Conduct cost analysis to determine reasonableness, allowability and allocabiltiy of proposed

 costs for assigned awards.